quiqr/quiqr-book/content/docs/1-poppygo-app/_index.md

 ## Version

-This reference is up to date for version 0.9
+This reference is up to date for PoppyGo Version 0.9